Consumer Protection

 Summary

 When clients push for aggressive tactics, understanding the legal framework helps you push back constructively.
-Misleading practices aren’t just ethically problematic; they also create genuine legal risk.
+Misleading practices aren’t just ethically problematic — they create genuine legal risk.